LordTylus/EquationParser/README.md

 ### Solving

-With the tree in place, all that is left to do is to solve starting on the lowest branch.
+With the tree in place, all that is left to do is to solve starting with the lowest branch.
 So in the above case `2+x` is evaluated first.
 The square root of the result is taken, and then raised to the 3rd power.
 And so on and so forth.